 To help the system to calculate accurate a number of parameters should be setup for the specific vessel it is installed into.
 These are entered in the DL2 setup menu.

 DL2 setup is accessible from the "config" menu.

-Button (default) options What it is used for Draft (meters) feet fathoms Used to make the depth value show from the surface and not from the sensor.
+Button (default) options What it is used for Draft (meters) feet fath- oms Used to make the depth value show from the surface and not from the sensor.
 Vessel Max Speed (knot) m/s mi/h Used to set the calibration parameters and to ensure data is reasonable.
 Vessel Length meters Used to calculate The Aft transversal speed (ROT signal must be input for this) Sensor distance from Bow meters Used to calculate The Aft transversal speed (ROT signal must be input for this) Tonnage tonnes Used to set correct averaging time.
 Larger vessels will have slower speed changes and may use a higher averaging to calculate the speed.
 Averaging time seconds Manuel set of averaging time.
 This setting will override settings from "Tonnage" Current correction (AUTO) Log-SOG, GPS-SOG AUTO The "Water current" speed and direction are calculated from the STW measurement and an SOG from the log and/or a GPS input.
 In deep water,(depths>150m) SOG is not available from the log.
-AUTO will automatically change from log to GPS when log bottom is lost.
+AUTO will automatically change from log to GPS when log bot- tom is lost.
 Log-SOG will allways calculate "Water current" with SOG from log.
-GPS-SOG GPS on lost bottom (ON)/OFF If the water is too deep, the system cannot measure SOG.
+GPS-SOG GPS on lost bot- tom (ON)/OFF If the water is too deep, the system cannot measure SOG.
 This option will switch the value to GPS (on screen) with a small symbol to indicate where the data comes from.
 The system will not send SOG data on its outputs in this case.
 Vessel image 1-5 The image of a vessel can be changed to various vessel types.
 SOG Shallow ping length 1-(2)-4-8msec.
 Default 2msec.
 May be set to 1msec for better shallow water SOG Deep ping length 1-2-4-(8)msec.
-SOG Shallow power Low-Medium- (High) Show 2 decimals ON (OFF) Option in 1 % mode to show 2 decimal places on screens instead of 1
+Default 8ms for deeper bottom tracking SOG Shallow power Low-Medium- (High) Default High.
+Power level of SOG signal in shallow water DL1/DL2 synch OFF / (ON) In DL2 the systems can be made to ping simulataniously to pre- vent acoustic cross over Sampling Dis- tance (0.5)-16m The STW water sample can be moved further from the vessel to reduce effects of drag.